cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-07-10-my-phd-as-a-comic.md

 Doing ~~good~~ science is hard.
 Communicating science is even harder because it requires a larger doses of creativity.
-I learned during my 5 years as a PhD student that art visuals an stories are an excellent way to communicate science.
+I learned during my 5 years as a PhD student that art visuals and stories are excellent ways to [communicate scientific ideas and results](../blog/how-to-give-a-great-technical-presentation.html).
-But mastering the use of art as a form of expression is not easy, specially when expressing technical content.
+But using of art as a form of expression is not easy, specially when dealing with complex technical content.
 Nevertheless, it is worth the effort.
-At the end of my PhD journey, I was lucky enough to be surrounded by professional software artists who already had this skill.
+At the end of my PhD journey, I was lucky enough to be surrounded by professional software artists who already mastered this skill.
-Together, we created a comic to make the ideas of my PhD thesis more accessible and engaging to the non-tech audience.
+Together, we created a comic to make the core ideas of my PhD thesis more accessible and engaging to the non-tech audience.[^4]
-In this article, I share the comic and the story behind it.
+In this article, I share the comic pages, and the stories behind them.
-If you are a PhD interested in the use of comics or other forms of art for communicating your research, this article is for you.
+If you are a PhD student interested in the use of comics (or other forms of art) for communicating your research, then this article is for you.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2023/2023-07-10/board-for-phd-comic.jpg alt:"Whiteboard summarizing my PhD contributions" %}
   <figcaption class="stroke">
-    I spend 3 hours explaining my 3 PhD contribution (DepClean, DepTrim, and JDBL) to a team of software artists.
+    I spend more than 3 hours explaining my PhD contribution (DepClean, DepTrim, and JDBL) to a team of software artists.
 I summarized the results of my 5 years of research work on a large whiteboard.
   </figcaption>
 </figure>

 # The Plan

-During my PhD at KTH, I had the opportunity to collaborate with [reth&#124;read](https://rethread.art/), a visonary collective of software artists using **software art** to communicate software engineering research.
+During my PhD at KTH, I had the opportunity to collaborate with [reth&#124;read](https://rethread.art/), a visionary collective of creators using [software art](https://en.wikipedia.org/wiki/Software_art) to communicate software engineering research.
 I collaborated in the [un&#124;fold](https://rethread.art/projects/unfold.html) project, a thematic installation for the [Nobel Week Lights 2022](https://nobelweeklights.se/?lang=en).
 Along the time, I meet many talented and creative software artists, and even shared office space with some of them.